 There are countries that have made securing their digital assets a priority, and Saudi Arabia is one of them.

-Saudi Arabia Cybersecurity Compliance:
+Saudi Arabia Cybersecurity Compliance (ECC & SAMA Compliance)

 In Saudi Arabia, and as part of the Saudi Vision 2030, where the government is actively pushing to become a digitized society, regulators such as the Saudi National Cybersecurity Authority (NCA) and The Central Bank (SAMA) have developed cybersecurity compliance frameworks that adopt the Zero Trust model.
 It can improve trust in electronic services for banking and government.